Repetitive Strain Injuries in the Workplace

 Work environments that place a high priority on employee performance and increasing the speed of production often yield a greater number of RSIs.
 For instance, your job may be repetitive and limited.
 To maintain production speeds, managers and supervisors may conduct electronic surveillance on employees to ensure compliance and limit bathroom breaks.

-Pushing for faster and faster production without adequate break times puts workers at a greater risk of suffering an RSI.
+Pushing for faster and faster production without adequate breaks puts workers at a greater risk of suffering an RSI.

-If you have concerns that you may have an RSI, and the condition has impeded your ability to perform tasks at work or home, take action quickly.
-Delaying treatment may make the condition worse and cause irreparable damage.
-Pain in your arms, neck and back though will only continue to get worse if you somehow manage to continue doing the motions that got you hurt without seeking treatment.
+If you have concerns that you may have an RSI and the condition has impeded your ability to perform tasks at work or home, take action quickly.
+Delaying treatment can make the condition worse and cause irreparable damage.
+Pain in your arms, neck and back will only continue to get worse if you somehow manage to continue doing the motions that got you hurt without seeking treatment.

 If your RSI is work-related, you may be entitled to financial payments for medical costs and lost wages through Colorado’s workers’ compensation system.
 However, you have a responsibility to inform your employer in a timely manner.
 The process of informing your employer will include filing a workers’ compensation claim.